Understanding Betrayal Trauma: A Journey to Healing

 Through her approach, you will learn to:

-Understand your emotional responses and brain science behind trauma.
+Understand your emotional responses and the brain science behind trauma.

 Develop self-compassion and rebuild your self-esteem.